IBM/cloud-pak-deployer/cp-deploy-helper/README.md

    pre-populated.
 4. Provide the OpenShift API URL, user, password/token, and the IBM entitlement key.
 5. Complete the profile-specific wizard:
-   - **Cloud Pak for Data & watsonx:** choose the entitlements and cartridges to install.
+   - **watsonx:** choose the entitlements and cartridges to install for watsonx.ai, watsonx.data, watsonx.governance, and watsonx Code Assistant.
      Required cartridges are locked, optional ones can be toggled from the menu.
+   - **Cloud Pak for Data & Software Hub:** pick the Cloud Pak for Data cartridges, including Software Hub workloads, that you want to deploy.
    - **Cloud Pak for Business Automation:** toggle each pattern (decisions, workflow, document processing…) and the additional helper services (Process Mining, RPA, helper UIs).
    - **Cloud Pak for Integration:** select the integration instances (Navigator, App Connect, API Connect, Event Streams, MQ, etc.) and configure whether the top-level operator should manage them.
+   - **Cloud Pak for Watson AIOps:** choose which instances (AI Manager, Event Manager, Turbonomic, Instana, Infrastructure, demo content) to install and let the wizard generate the corresponding instance definitions.
 6. Confirm the wizard summary.
 The helper writes `configuration/config/cpd-config.yaml` and a workspace-specific `set-env.sh`.
 Sensitive data such as entitlement keys and OpenShift credentials are stored only in `helper-state.json` and